lupyuen/pinephone-nuttx/README.md

 _This is useful because...?_

-TODO: Emergency, sd, sim, usb driver, uart
+So we can pop a microSD Card (and SIM) into any PinePhone...

+And turn it instantly into an __Emergency Phone__?

+_What NuttX Drivers would be need?_

+We need a NuttX Driver for the PinePhone's __Quectel LTE Modem__.

+Which talks over USB Serial.
+Thus we also need a NuttX Driver for PinePhone's __Allwinner A64 USB Controller__.

+More about this in the next section.

-_What if there's no LTE Network Coverage?
+_And if there's no LTE Network Coverage?
 Like in a Natural Disaster?_

 TODO: LoRa, natural disasters